 The rain outside kept up, and thunders added worrisome tunes to the late night.
 Yet, everything was ready.
 The clock showed 6 PM.

-At 6:04 pm, the phone rang, and Peter, the client representative, without any excitement, declared that it was a mistake.
-The coefficient should have been 0.6 all along.
-He said that he hoped Billy did not start working on the deck just yet.
+At 6:04 PM, the phone rang, and Peter, the client representative, without any excitement, said that it was a mistake.
+The coefficient should have always been 0.6.
+He expressed his hope that Billy had not started working on the deck just yet.
 Otherwise, Billy would have to redo everything.
-The rain now was pouring, and the sounds of thunder followed one another.
+The rain started pouring, and the thunderclaps followed one another.
 After saying his goodbyes, Billy went back to his chair.
 The long night was ahead.

 A new chapter

-Data Manipulation plugin
+Data Manipulation Panel